 - 1. The Admin Panel opens for student first choice courses.
 Instructors should aim to choose students within the open dates before the student list is made available to the next level course instructor(s). - 2.
 The Admin Panel opens for student second choice courses.
 Instructors choose students as in step 1. - 3.
-The Admin Panel remains open until late August for any late applications.
+The Admin Panel opens for selection of students who have indicated they are willing to be selected for another course if their first two preferred classes are full.